Morphologies and dynamics of micro-droplet impact onto an idealised scratch: Numerical simulations of single micro-droplet impact on a scratch

 \subsection{Groove without ridges}

-Removing the side ridges from the topography reduces the number of possible morphologies from seven to five, and alters the combinations of groove width and depth at which the morphologies arise.
-The corresponding regime map was constructed from simulations for groove widths ranging from 0.1--1 and depths of 0.05--0.75 with increments of 0.1 and 0.05 respectively, and the result is shown in figure \ref{fig:RegimeMapSingleSmoothNoRidge}.
-The morphologies caused by the presence of the ridges, namely edge-pinned and inertial (where the droplet spills over the ridges), are not seen with this topography; they both become identical to the semi-imbibed morphology, where the equilibrium shape of the droplet occupies both the groove and the nearby region of the substrate surface.
-This is in fact the dominant morphology for sufficiently shallow grooves.
+Removing the side ridges from the topography in figure \ref{FigGeometry} reduces the number of possible equilibrium morphologies from seven to five, and alters the combinations of groove width and depth at which the morphologies arise.
+The corresponding regime map, constructed from simulations for groove widths ranging from 0.1--1 and depths of 0.05--0.75 with increments of 0.1 and 0.05 respectively, is shown in figure \ref{fig:RegimeMapSingleSmoothNoRidge}.
+The morphologies caused by the presence of the ridges, namely edge pinned and inertial (where the droplet spills over the ridges), are not seen with this topography.
+These both merge into the semi-imbibed morphology, where the equilibrium shape of the droplet occupies both the groove and the nearby region of the substrate surface, and is the dominant morphology for sufficiently shallow grooves.
 For narrow and shallow grooves, the morphology can still be classed as a quasi-spherical cap, and for narrow and deep grooves, the capillary morphology is still seen.
 The fully imbibed, and split semi-imbibed morphologies are again seen for sufficiently wide and deep grooves.

+The theoretical estimates \eqref{eq:CriticalYang}, \eqref{eq:ImbibitionLine} and \eqref{eq:FullyImbibed} for the boundaries of the regions in the regime map are readily adapted by using the appropriate depth $\bar{d}$, and these are included in figure \ref{fig:RegimeMapSingleSmoothNoRidge}.
+Again, good agreement is seen between these estimates and the results of the simulations.

-\subsection{Effect of Flow and Substrate parameters}
+\section{Effect of flow and substrate parameters}

-The regime maps in figures \ref{fig:RegimeMapSingleSmooth} and \ref{fig:RegimeMapSingleSmoothNoRidge} were constructed using a specific set of material and flow parameters $\theta_A$, $\theta_R$, $Re$, and $We$ to illustrate the effects of the scratch geometry and the relationships among the morphologies.
-The following sub-sections discuss the influence of these parameters on the droplet behaviour when landing on a scratch with side ridges.
+The regime maps in figures \ref{fig:RegimeMapSingleSmooth} and \ref{fig:RegimeMapSingleSmoothNoRidge} were constructed using a single set of material and flow parameters $\theta_A$, $\theta_R$, $Re$, and $We$ to illustrate the effects of the scratch geometry and the relationships among the morphologies.
+For this case, the boundaries of the regions within the regime maps are found to be represented very well by the theoretical estimates \eqref{eq:CriticalYang}--\eqref{eq:FullyImbibed} that are more broadly applicable.
+Apart from the criterion for capillary flow, these expressions are based on the maximum spreading diameter, for which many models exist that account for the effects of Reynolds number, Weber number and advancing contact angle (see table \ref{t:betamax}).
+Hence, it is possible to predict new regime boundary estimates for other values of these parameters.
+As noted in \S\ref{ss:AnalyticalValid}, the \citet{Roisman2009} model appears to be most suitable for our micro-droplets, but all models show the same trends with $We$ in figure \ref{subfig:ValidationUsingDmax}.